East-bound on I-70, Leaving Colby, KS

 Oh yeah?
 Is that why you helped her get more pills?
 That’s a funny way to “help”.

 What was he supposed to have done?
 She was so sad those last few weeks; her pills were the only thing that made her at all happy.
-He had just wanted to help, that’s all.
+He had just wanted to help.

 Help kill her.

+He wasn’t the one who gave up, she was!
+She gave up on quitting the pill.
+She gave up on their pact of getting out of Colby.
 She gave up on him!
-She gave up on their pact of getting out of Colby!
-All she could talk about was how nothing mattered anymore.
-We were so close!
-Why didn’t that matter to you?
-Why didn’t I matter?
+All she talked about was how nothing mattered.
+They had been so close!
+He couldn’t understand why that didn’t matter to her; couldn’t understand why he didn’t matter.

-You know why.
+You know exactly why.
 Leaving you is easy.
 There’s nothing about you worth living for, let alone loving.
 It’s not just that you’re useless, it’s how much of a burden you are.
 Ester would have made it out if you had just killed yourself.
-How can you even stand yourself with how selfish you are?
+How can you even stand it being as selfish as you are?
+Save everyone the pain of your existence and just end it already!

 He couldn’t take it, he needed out of his head.